numaproj/numaflow/docs/APIs.md

 <td>
 <em>(Optional)</em>
 <p>
-Limits define the limitations such as buffer read batch size for all the vertices of a pipeline, will override pipeline level settings
+Limits define the limitations such as partition read batch size for all the vertices of a pipeline, will override pipeline level settings
 </p>
 </td>
 </tr>